 Nonionic Surfactant - A surface-active agent that contains neither positively or negatively charged functional groups.
-These surfactants have been found to be especially effective in removing oily soil.
+These surfactants are especially effective in removing oily soil.

 Non-toxic - this means that a product is unlikely to cause any adverse health effect in normal or foreseeable use. it does not mean a product will not cause any allergic reaction or irritation in any person; a small percentage of individuals may have still had some form of allergic reaction or irritation to certain ingredients or products. people with known skin allergies or sensitive skin should consult with their doctor to choose products that are best for them.

 Oil spill - The harmful release of oil into the environment, usually through water, which is very difficult to clean up and often kills birds, fish and other wildlife.